Wednesday, 4 February 2026

 Work in progress 4/2/26

-This will be a walk through guide on how to layout your Unit 3 (Final Major Project) which will start Mid February.
+This will be a walk through guide on how to layout your Unit 3 (Final Major Project) which will start Early March.
 If you follow the guidance and lay your work out in this suggested way it will hopefully enable you to work in a clearly constructed and coherent manner.
-What is important is that you work one practical project at a time and don't move on to the next stage until you get the work (images) into your PPT and write-up your Reflection.
+What is important is that you work on one practical project at a time and don't move on to the next stage until you get the work (images) into your PPT and write-up your Reflection.

-Write your name and the title of the assignment on your first page
+Write your name and the title of the assignment on your first page.

 1. Analyse the brief